Introduction

 Update Dialout

-request updates the Dialout object, targeted by secure ID, with the values in the request body.
+Updates the Dialout object, targeted by secure ID, with the values in the request body

 curl -X PATCH \